mongodb/specifications/source/auth/tests/mongodb-aws.rst

 #.
 Set the AWS environment variables to invalid values.
 #.
 Create a new client.
 #.
 Ensure that a ``find`` operation results in an error.
 #.
+Clear the AWS environment variables.

+#.
 Create a new client.
 #.
 Ensure that a ``find`` operation adds credentials to the cache.
 #.
 Set the AWS environment variables to invalid values.
 #.
 Create a new client.
 #.
 Ensure that a ``find`` operation succeeds.
+#.
+Clear the AWS environment variables.